Abu Hashim al-Ibrahim

-Abu Hashim Muhammad bin Abdul Rahman al-Ibrahim was the third leader of Ansar al-Islam, a Salafi terrorist group operating in Iraq, until 2014.
+Abu Hashim Muhammad bin Abdul Rahman al-Ibrahim was the third leader of Jama'at Ansar al-Islam, a Salafi Jihadi group operating in Iraq, until 2014.

 History

 A native of Baghdad, he's a former Shia Muslim who became a Sunni, and studied Islamic law at the hands of many scholars in Baghdad, and hadith with Sabhi al-Samarra'i.

 Ansar al-Islam

-He joined Ansar al-Islam in 2006 through Abd al-Raheem Abu Anwar, a Salafi preacher of Baghdad and close to Abu Wa'el Sa'adun al-Qadi.
+He joined Jama'at Ansar al-Islam in 2006 through Abd al-Raheem Abu Anwar, a Salafi preacher of Baghdad and close to Abu Wa'el Sa'adun al-Qadi.
 Abu Wa'el vouched for him.

 He was working in the Shari'i investigations department affiliated with the group's Shari'a Committee and then became the right hand to Abu al-Abbas al-Kurdi, leader of the Shari'a Committee.
 Abu Hashim took over the Shari'i Committee in the time of Abu al-Abbas' sojourn.
 Later he became one of the members of the Majlis Shura, the council managing the group.

 He was subject to more than one assassination attempt at the hands of the Islamic State of Iraq.